AliAlsaedi/Skills2022/README.md

 #### Task preparation => Write the Ansible script to install and test the websever with ping command
 in a single playbook.
 #### Task implementation => To carry out this task:
-1: Enable the SSH server.
-2: Edit the Ansible inventory file: I created three files in this step: ansible.cfg, apache2.yml and hosts.
+Edit the Ansible inventory file: I created three files in this step: ansible.cfg, apache2.yml and hosts.
 #### Task troubleshooting => I haven't run into any issues in this task.